-If you are facing any of these issues, Levine & Blit, PLLC is here to help.
+If you are facing any of these issues, Levine & Blit is here to help.
 Our NYC firm represents employees facing a variety of complex labor issues.
 Whether you are in a union or otherwise believe your labor rights were violated, our labor lawyers can assist you.

-As one of the premier labor and employment law firms in New York City, Levine & Blit is well-qualified to help you.
-Our union lawyers bring more than 100 years of legal experience to the table.
+As one of the premier labor and employment law firms in New York City, Levine & Blit is well-qualified to help.
+We protect workers like you.
+Our union lawyers bring more than 100 years of combined legal experience to the table.

-Levine & Blit represents union workers in cases involving:
+Levine & Blit represents workers in cases involving: